Seth MacFarlane: American Dad!

+MacFarlane has a second long-running, successful adult animated series in American Dad!, which has been in production since early 2005.
+To date, it is his only animated series that has never been cancelled, though it has undergone two network relocations: from Fox to TBS following its 11th season, and from TBS back to Fox following its 21st.
+MacFarlane provides the voices of protagonist Stan Smith and prominent secondary character Roger.
+His sister Rachael provides the voice of Hayley, Stan's daughter.
+Additionally, he co-wrote the show's first episode.
+Aside from his voice acting work, MacFarlane has left much of American Dad!s creative direction to the show's other co-creators, Matt Weitzman and Mike Barker (though the latter departed after ten seasons), feeling it helps give the series its own voice and identity.

-MacFarlane has described the initial seasons of American Dad! as being similar to All in the Family, likening title character Stan Smith's originally bigoted persona to Archie Bunker.
-MacFarlane has also stated that his inspiration to create American Dad! derived from his and Weitzman's exasperation with George W. Bush's policies as former United States President.
+MacFarlane has stated that his inspiration to create American Dad! derived from his and Weitzman's exasperation with the George W. Bush administration.
+MacFarlane has described the initial seasons of American Dad! as being similar to All in the Family, likening Stan's originally bigoted persona to Archie Bunker.
 After the early couple of seasons however, the series discontinued using these elements of political satire and began to serve up its own brand of entertainment and humor.
-MacFarlane was described as having difficulty understanding the series in its early going; however, he heavily warmed up to the series after its early seasons once he felt the show truly came into its own.
+MacFarlane was described as having difficulty understanding the series in its early going; however, he warmed up to the series after its early seasons once he felt the show truly came into its own.
 His fellow co-creators have sensed this through MacFarlane's greatly increased attention to the series after its early seasons.
 MacFarlane has also revealed he is an American Dad! fan himself.
-He has taken note of the positive reaction to the "Roger" character by fans via his Twitter.
+He has taken note of the positive reaction to the Roger character by fans via his Twitter.

-The show focuses on the Smith family: Stan Smith, the endangering, dog-eat-dog, rash and inconsiderate head of the household.
-He has an exaggeratedly large chin and masculine manner about him.
-As the family's breadwinner, he works as a CIA officer and was initially portrayed in the series as an old-fashioned conservative bigot but has since grown out of these traits (the show is known for its story arc elements and other distinguishing plot techniques); Stan's paradoxically moralistic yet simultaneously inappropriate, corrupt wife, Francine; and their two children, new-age hippie daughter Hayley and nerdy son Steve.
-Accompanying the Smith family are three additional main characters, two of which belong to non-human species: zany, shocking, blithely cruel and rascally alien Roger, who's full of disguises/alter egos and has few if any limits on his behaviors.
-He was rescued by Stan from Area 51; Klaus, the man-in-a-fish-body pet.
-Klaus's unenviable situation came about from the brain of an East German Olympic skier being shrunk and transplanted into a fish body; and Jeff Fischer, Hayley's boyfriend turned "whipped" husband, known for his infatuation with Hayley's mom, Francine.
-Together, the Smiths and their three housemates run what is only at a first glance the typical middle-class American lifestyle, but is anything but.

-MacFarlane provides the voices of Stan and Roger, basing Roger's voice on Paul Lynde (who played Uncle Arthur in Bewitched).
-His sister Rachael MacFarlane provides the voice of Hayley.